Article

 There has been a decrease in FDI in recent years in the Montréal Census Metropolitan Area, but the level remains high compared to the pre-pandemic period.

-In terms of the distribution of FDI by key sector in Montréal, cleantech and environmental services, life sciences and health technologies, and cybersecurity and IT services saw the largest foreign investments in 2023.
-7
+In terms of the distribution of FDI by key sectors in Montréal, cleantech and environmental services, life sciences and health technologies, and cybersecurity and IT services saw the largest foreign investments in 2023.7

 These investments should enable the province and Montreal to achieve significant productivity gains in the coming years.

-However, it is important to emphasize that FDI should not be considered a standalone solution for improving labour productivity.
+However, it is important to emphasize that FDI is not the only lever for improving labour productivity.
 It must be complemented by local initiatives aimed at enhancing workers' skills, promoting research and development, and encouraging the adoption of advanced technologies by Quebec companies.

 Through the Economic Development Fund, The Government of Quebec has already supported several economic development projects within the province.
 The Government of Quebec has also implemented several initiatives to promote innovation and workforce development within the province.
 Here are a few examples:

-1. The Quebec Green Hydrogen and Bioenergy Strategy, which has the purpose of accelerating the production, distribution and use of green hydrogen and bioenergy;
+- The Quebec Green Hydrogen and Bioenergy Strategy, which has the purpose of accelerating the production, distribution and use of green hydrogen and bioenergy;8

-2. The innovation zones project to provide Quebec with business opportunities in emerging industries;
+- The innovation zones project to provide Quebec with business opportunities in emerging industries;9

-3. The Stratégie québécoise de développement de la filière batterie, which proposes to exploit and process minerals in Quebec to manufacture battery components, produce commercial electric vehicles, and develop battery recycling in Quebec; and
+- The Stratégie québécoise de développement de la filière batterie, which proposes to exploit and process minerals in Quebec to manufacture battery components, produce commercial electric vehicles, and develop battery recycling in Quebec;10 and

 In conclusion, to address the challenges related to labour productivity in Quebec, it is essential to combine FDI efforts with local initiatives.
 By leveraging the benefits that foreign companies can bring, while strengthening local skills and innovation, Quebec can enhance its labour productivity and maintain its competitiveness on the global economic stage.